An End-to-End Network for Co-Saliency Detection in One Single Image: Experiments

-In order to better analyze the role of each module, we conduct an ablation study by using a large number of horizontal comparison experiments.
-The results are shown in Table~\ref{tab1}.
-From Table~\ref{tab1} we can see that, in the right part, the first column corresponds to the results using only the encoding and decoding network of the U-net structure, which achieves an accuracy of 82.4\%, the lowest among all results.
-It indicates that only using a top-down strategy with only the masks as guidance cannot fully train the network to identify within-image co-saliency.
+To better analyze the role of each module, we conducted an ablation study using numerous horizontal comparison experiments.
+The results are shown in Table~\ref{tab1} and Figure~\ref{fig:params}.
+Table~\ref{tab1} shows that the first column in the right part corresponds to the results using only the encoding and decoding network of the U-Net structure, which achieves an accuracy of 82.4\%.
+In the third column, we can see that the performance slightly decreases when adding some additional convolution layers as feature-sensitive layers on U-Net, i.e., a decrease of 0.1\%.
+It indicates that only using a top-down strategy with only the masks as guidance is insufficient to fully train the network to identify within-image co-saliency.

-We can also see that, the accuracy of U-net improves 0.8\% when training it with data augmentation, which is not a significant improvement.
-However, when adding the RFM layer in the training, both online and offline, the performance of co-saliency detection has a boosted improvement.
-It is because the RFM provides a bottom-up way to guide the network training and make it sensitive to co-salient regions.
+We can also see that training U-Net with data augmentation improves its accuracy by 0.8\%, which is not a significant improvement.
+However, when the RFM layer is added to the training, both online and offline, the performance of co-saliency detection improves significantly.
+This is because the RFM provides a bottom-up way to guide the network training and make it sensitive to co-salient regions.

-Meanwhile, it can be seen that the results of the online version RFM are better than those of the offline version, which validates the effectiveness of the proposed online training sample selection strategy.
+Meanwhile, Table~\ref{tab1} shows that the results of the online version RFM are better than those of the offline version, which validates the effectiveness of the proposed online training sample selection strategy.
 Specifically, we speculate that there may be two reasons.
-First, the introduction of additional supervisory signals enhances the supervisory effect on the Feature-Sensitive layer.
-Second, the feature vectors generated by the sample region recommended by the RPN network introduce less noise than those generated by the randomly generated sample region.
+First, the introduction of additional supervisory signals enhances the supervisory effect on the feature-sensitive layer.
+Second, the feature vectors generated by the sample region recommended by the RPN network introduce less noise than the randomly generated sample region.
 This helps to better learn the characteristics of the feature space.

-In addition, comparing the results in the last second and the last third columns, we can see that data augmentation brings a significant improvement on the performance.
-This is because the data augmentation can better train the RFM module.
+Additionally, comparing the results in the last second and the last third columns, we can see that data augmentation improves performance significantly.
+This is because data augmentation can help train the RFM module more effectively.